-Students are selected from national competition and are appointed Midshipman, U.S. Navy or Marine Corps Reserve.
+Students are selected from national competition and are appointed as Midshipman in the U.S. Navy or Marine Corps Reserve.
 During this period, the government pays for college tuition, authorized fees, a textbook stipend, a subsistence allowance and provides uniforms.
-On graduation, Midshipmen are Commissioned as Ensigns in the Naval Reserve or Second Lieutenants in the Marine Corps Reserve.
+Upon graduation, Midshipmen are Commissioned as either Navy Ensigns or Marine Corps Second Lieutenants.
 Midshipmen will have military service obligations of eight years in unrestricted line (surface, submarine, aviation), at least five of which must be active duty.
 These minimums do not apply for Nurse Corps and Marine Option Midshipmen.

 The Navy is preparing our officer corps of the future to meet the dynamic challenges in the next generation of technology and leadership.
 In structuring our academic programs to meet these challenges, undergraduate academic majors for NROTC Navy option midshipmen are divided into three categories or tiers: Tier 1 - engineering programs of Navy interest, Tier 2 - other engineering, math and science programs, Tier 3 - Foreign language and remaining academic programs.
 In order to keep pace in this high tech and diverse environment, approximately 85% of Navy Option NROTC scholarships offers will be awarded to students interested in completing a Tier 1 or Tier 2 academic major.

 To be eligible for enrollment as a midshipman, applicants must meet the following requirements: